Boiti16/SUPERHERO-APP/README.md

 # SUPERHERO-APP
-Find out more about you favorite superhero!
+Find out more about your favorite superhero!